KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Comparator timer and counter circuits.md

 5. The capacitor is discharged to 1/3 Vcc.
 It is detected by pin 6 (threshold).
 6. Output pin goes high

+@Image(source: "Graph_Astable_Timer", alt: "Astable Timer Waveform")

 Repeats forever.

 Note that it is mathematically impossible to achieve a < 50% duty cycle with the 555 timer.
 The duty cycle is given by the formula:
 ```math
 D = \frac{R_2}{R_1 + 2R_2}
 ```

+R1 must be nonzero to avoid shorting the discharge pin to 5V.
+R2 must be nonzero to avoid shorting the capacitor to ground from the discharge pin.

 When drawing the waveform, make sure to draw AT LEAST TWO CYCLES.
 You only need to label `T_on` and `T` once.